Hunting is Low-Impact Tourism

 Trophy Records - By law, records of trophy quality must be kept by safari operators.
 In addition to numbers these records provide additional data on the lengths of horns for trophy ungulates, body length for carnivore species, and tusk weight for elephants.

 If too many animals are hunted as trophies, it selectively removes larger animals from the population, forcing hunters to harvest younger animals, with smaller horns, tusks or body lengths.
 Trophy quality records are therefore a sensitive measure of the hunting pressure on animals in a population and are used to adjust quotas.
-Quotas are not issued for the next hunting season until hunting records from the last season are turned in for analysis by the Parks Authourity.
+Quotas are not issued for the next hunting season until hunting records from the last season are turned in for analysis by the Department of National Parks.

-Other Off-take Records - Similarly, detailed records are kept of game animals used for cropping, problem animal control, live sales or any other use.
-These records are maintained by the Parks Authority.
+Other Offtake Records - Similarly, detailed records are kept of game animals used for cropping, problem animal control, live sales or any other use.
+These records are maintained by the Department of National Parks.

 Game counts, aerial surveys and wildlife sightings also provide direct information on animal populations, essential to monitoring the impact of hunting on animal populations.
-Sustainable off-take rates for popular species as recommended by the Parks Authority:
+Sustainable offtake rates for popular species as recommended by the Department of National Parks:

-Elephants reach good trophy size at about 50 years; off-take is 1%
+Elephants reach trophy size at about 50 years; offtake is 1%

 Lions and leopards: hunters want a large animal.
-As these species have litters of several young, the off-take rate is about 5%.
-Zimbabwe has also introduced a lion ageing system to prevent off-take of lion younger than 6 years.
+As these species have litters of several young, the offtake rate is about 5%

 How to Get in Touch with a Zimbabwe Hunting Safari Operator

 Zimbabwe has a diverse hunting industry with many different participants.
-Once quotas have been set, safari operators, on an annual basis, negotiate a price to hunt a particular animal on community-owned land.
-They then market the quota to their clients and provide safari hunting services, by organising the logistics of the hunting party.
+Once quotas have been set, safari operators will usually negotiate a price to hunt a particular animal on community-owned land.
+They will then market that hunt to their client and act as their guide in the area, organising the logistics of the hunting party.